mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 To address issues of confidence interacting in online communities, Roque's FCL study aimed to move online community interaction into a face to face settings [-@roque_family_2016].
 The use of facilitators who were trained to recognise the helping behaviours of parents.

-### Technical  barriers - via a case study?

-Techie stuff - perhaps in intro?
-Or signpost to start of Chapter 4.

-#### Use of non-coding tools to make games

-#### Non coding technical barriers to making games

-Technical barriers are not limited to the use of computer coding .

-- Lack of what is needed to make a good game.
--

 ## Programmes working to address challenge